 The comments about Payday Express and The Money Shop are similar.
 In one Money Shop case the adjudicator said there should be a refund of all interest paid since 2010 – Money Shop decided to only offer a refund of the loans taken out in 2012, a lot less.
 Unsurprisingly the customer turned this down and the case then went to the Ombudsman, who upheld what the adjudicator had said and the customer got her refund over £1,200, including an extra £75 for the delay and trouble.

 Several readers have commented that the adjudicators seem to be pretty fed up about this.
 It’s their job to be fair, they have to wait weeks to give the lender a chance to reply.
-But in the end if the lender doesn’t, the decision will be made based on what you have said and the evidence you have about your loans, from emails or your bank statements.
+But if the lender doesn’t reply, the decision will be made based on what you have said and the evidence you have about your loans, from emails or your bank statements.
 Don’t worry if you don’t have your old bank statements, the Ombudsman may be able to help you get them.

 Good refunds in the end

 My notes show people getting refunds of a thousand pounds or more from their complaints – in August 2017 one reader received over £9,000 after going to the Ombudsman.
 So this may take some time, but it can be well worth it in the end.

 Had a small refund without asking?

-Payday UK has recently sent out some refunds, directly into people’s bank.
+In 2016 Payday UK sent out some refunds, directly into people’s bank.
 These are computer-generated and only refer to one or two of your loans.
 You may still have a good case for complaining about your other loans from them.

 Do you think your complaint was handled fairly?